Dodgers rip 4 homers in 6-3 win over Phillies

 MISSING SKIPPER

-Dodgers manager Dave Roberts missed the game to attend his son’s high school graduation, leaving bench coach Bob Geren to run the team.
+Roberts missed the game to attend his son’s high school graduation.
 Cole Roberts played shortstop and second base at private Santa Fe Christian School in Solana Beach, north of San Diego.
 He has committed to Loyola Marymount in Los Angeles.
 The elder Roberts also celebrated his 47th birthday Friday.

 FANS IN THE STANDS